OluwaloniAyeni/CSCN71020_Group4/README.md

 -------
 **WEEK 3**

-By Week 3, the application now supports both Triangle Analysis and Rectangle Detection, with full menu integration and added rectangle calculations (area and perimeter).
+The application now supports both Triangle Analysis and Rectangle Detection, with full menu integration and added rectangle calculations (area and perimeter).

 ## Features (Week 3)